afoxman/rnts-example/README.md

 | win32 | native |
 | windows | native |

 App developers can change this, as needed.
-For example, the 1JS/Midgard repo adds a 'win' fallback and a 'mobile' fallback:
+For example, this repo adds a 'win' fallback and a 'mobile' fallback:

 | Platform | Fallback extensions (ordered) |
 |---|---|